 This also goes hand-in-hand with the work we are doing around ‘Health at home’, where we empower residents to manage and improve their health and wellbeing."

-The Healthy New Towns programme was launched in 2015 and Peabody is one of 12 housing developers and associations pledging our commitment to prioritising health and wellbeing in the planning, development and management of all our new housing developments and regeneration schemes.
+The Healthy New Towns programme was launched in 2015 and we are one of 12 housing developers and associations pledging our commitment to prioritising health and wellbeing in the planning, development and management of all our new housing developments and regeneration schemes.